Expressive Arts Workshops for Overwhelmed Neurodivergent Adults (Online)

-Workshops designed for women who mask, overthink, and need a gentler way to reconnect
+Gentle, creative workshops for women who mask, overthink, and need a softer way to reconnect

 These workshops are for women who feel overwhelmed, mentally crowded, or disconnected from themselves — especially if traditional self‑care or talk‑based approaches haven’t worked for how your brain and nervous system operate.

-Using gentle, creative, and body-based practices, these sessions offer a way to slow down, regulate, and reconnect without pressure to explain yourself, perform, or “fix” anything.
+Using gentle, creative, and sensory‑based practices, these sessions offer a way to slow down, regulate, and reconnect without pressure to explain yourself, perform, or “fix” anything.

 This is about relief — not optimization.

-👉 Workshops are offered occasionally, typically a few times per year.
+Workshops are offered occasionally, a few times per year.

 If you’d like to be notified when the next one opens, you can join the update list below.